 “Coach (Ray) Looze and his staff have an unparalleled history of success with their breaststroke group,” he said.

 Schraven noted the list includes World Record holder Lilly King, Olympic medalist Cody Miller and American record holder Ian Finnerty.

 “Josh has very lofty goals he’d like to achieve during his swimming career,” continued Schraven, “and I believe Indiana is the best place for him to pursue those goals after he graduates from high school.”

 In addition to his recent success at the World Junior competition, Matheny’s most recent achievements include third in the 200-meter breaststroke in a then 15-16 National Age Group record time of 2:11.02 and 12th in the 100-meter breaststroke in a time of 1:00.91 at 2019 U.S. Summer Nationals.

-Matheny is the USA Swimming 2018 Junior Nationals East Champion both breaststroke events.
+Matheny is the USA Swimming 2018 Junior Nationals East Champion in both breaststroke events.

 A NISCA and USA athletic as well as academic All-American, Matheny is a two-time WPIAL and PIAA champion in the 100 breast, where he broke the National Federation of High Schools record time of 52.52.

-The Upper St. Clair High School juniors is the son of Jeff and Kristin Matheny.
+The Upper St. Clair High School junior is the son of Jeff and Kristin Matheny.
 He has two older sisters, Megan and Abby, who is currently swimming at Williams College.